The past in the future

 Decades later, Ha’s oeuvres are receiving the global attention they have always deserved.
 One of his revered works from the series, “Conjunction 74-26” (1974), is presently on show at the Museum of Modern Art in New York.
-In his mid-80s, he still paints to this day, finding an approach through which possibility seems unlimited.
+In his mid 80s, he still paints to this day, finding an approach through which possibility seems unlimited.
 We chat with him in his studio in Ilsan about his exploration of materiality and how the artists and their artworks act as a cultural bridge creating a culture for one’s country.

-Plus: How did you begin your art practice?
+Subin Anderson: How did you begin your art practice?
 And over time, how has the meaning of art evolved for you?

-P: Your work has gained a worldwide reputation because of its holistic and meditative process, rather than focusing solely on rationality and logic.
+SA: Your work has gained a worldwide reputation because of its holistic and meditative process, rather than focusing solely on rationality and logic.

 HCH: I personally believe that my originality is expressed through my own unique way of working.
 My processes and the materials that I use do not belong to a certain artistic movement but relate to my own ways of finding new methods and techniques.
-Through this process, I feel deep gratification in myself.
+Through this process, I feel deep gratification to myself.

-P: Unlike the other Dansaekhwa works, you have a signature style, where you create your own canvas with a loose weave of coarse burlap and push the paint from the back to the front; a unique technique.
+SA: Unlike the other Dansaekhwa works, you have a signature style, where you create your own canvas with a loose weave of coarse burlap and push the paint from the back to the front; a unique technique.
 Also, you painted the canvas with smoke and tried to see the paint out between several wooden boards.
 Through these processes, you must have been inspired to learn about other elements that you haven’t even thought about.

-P: Can you talk about your ‘Conjunction’ and ‘Post Conjunction’ series?
+SA: Can you talk about your ‘Conjunction’ and ‘Post Conjunction’ series?

 HCH: The works of the ‘Conjunction’ series are the decisive moments that allowed me to belong to the Dansaekhwa movement.
-All of my adventurous and experimental attitudes are inherited in this series, and it also reflects my motivation towards the new challenges ahead of me.
+All of my adventurous and experimental attitudes are inherited in this series, and it also reflects my motivation toward the new challenges ahead of me.